 Laws barring TikTok based on four main concerns

-Multiple U.S. states and the federal government have banned the use of the TikTok on government-issued devices such as cellphones and tablets.
-For example, Texas public university employees lost in litigation arguing that such a ban inhibited the ability of professors to teach about social media and TikTok’s specific impact.
+For example, multiple U.S. states and the federal government had banned the use of the TikTok on government-issued devices such as cellphones and tablets.

 Montana adopts law to bar TikTok from being offered in its state

-Montana became the first U.S. state to attempt to ban TikTok in a law passed in May 2023.
+Montana was the first U.S. state to attempt to ban TikTok in a law passed in May 2023.
 A judge temporarily halted the law from going into effect after TikTok filed a lawsuit arguing that the ban constituted prior restraint on speech, which is unconstitutional under the First Amendment.
-The state says it plans to appeal.

 Legislators and the governor argued that the law was aimed at protecting consumer privacy, children and national security based on potential manipulation of content and user data by the Chinese Communist government.

-States bar TikTok on government devices, college computer networks
+States bar TikTok on government devices, college networks

 In North Carolina, for example, a state employee can be fired for putting TikTok on a device.
 Other Chinese-related apps such as WeChat have been banned on government devices in states such as Ohio.
 New Jersey has banned use of the Russian-based virus-protection app Kaspersky.